-1. Introduction: when is a weed not a weed?
+2. Introduction: when is a weed not a weed?

-Docks, mainly the broad leaved dock (Rumex obtusifolius) and the curly dock (Rumex crispus) are common weeds in cooler and wetter climates.
+Docks, mainly the broad leaved dock (Rumex obtusifolius) and the curly dock (Rumex crispus) are common weeds in Europe, especially the cooler and wetter, higher latitudes.
 They are predominantly a weed of pasture, especially long term pasture, because regular tillage / cultivation kills them so they don't survive in cropping systems.
-They have in the past been proclaimed as highly problematic weeds, even being listed in noxious weed legislation e.g., in the Republic of Ireland and the United Kingdom.
-However, this is considered a clear example of overestimating the negative impacts of particular weeds and an outdated definition of weeds.
+In the past they have been labelled as highly problematic weeds, even being listed in "noxious weed" legislation e.g. in the Republic of Ireland and the United Kingdom.
+However, this is considered a clear example of overestimating the negative impacts of particular weeds and based on an outdated definition of weeds.

 Fundamentally, a weed is a value judgement of the positive and negative attributes of any given individual and/or population of plants at a given point in time.
-Typically in agriculture, the value judgements are ultimately economic, i.e., does any particular plant, or population of plants impact farm profitability.
-If the answer is no, the plant or population of plants are not weeds.
-In many cases the economic impact of weeds has never been properly calculated, resulting in the view, as evidenced by noxious weed acts, that even one weed is too many, and total eradication is required.
+Typically in agriculture, the value judgements are ultimately economic, i.e. does any particular plant or population of plants impact farm profitability.
+If the answer is no, the plant or population of plants are not weeds they are 'aliae plantae' (Merfield, 2022).
+In many cases, the economic impact of weeds has never been properly calculated, resulting in the view (as evidenced by noxious weed acts) that even one weed is too many and total eradication is required.
 This is a foolish view, especially where the weeds are in their native range and are impossible to eliminate.
-For example, studies in Ireland, pastures with 15% or less ground cover of docks will produce more total dry matter than the same pasture without docks (Courtney, 1985).
-Docks are palatable, unlike toxic weeds such as ragwort (Jacobaea vulgaris), dock foliage has higher potassium, zinc, magnesium and tannin levels than grass, has been found to prevent bloat, and shoots of R. crispus in young stages have a good nutritive value for cattle (Courtney, 1972; Humphreys, 1995).
-Moderate populations of docks therefore do not impact farm economics, and may even benefit stock and therefore profits, so therefore should not be considered weeds, but rather natural components of farm ecosystems.
-However, large dock populations have clearly been shown to be detrimental, so, they do need to be managed, but, not controlled.
+For example, according to studies in Ireland, pastures with 15% or less groundcover of docks will produce more total dry matter than the same pasture without docks (Courtney, 1985).
+Docks are palatable, unlike toxic weeds such as ragwort (Jacobaea vulgaris); dock foliage has higher potassium, zinc, magnesium and tannin levels than grass; it has been found to prevent bloating of livestock; and young shoots of R. crispus have a good nutritive value for cattle (Courtney, 1972; Humphreys, 1995).
+So moderate populations of docks do not impact farm economics, and may even benefit livestock and thereby farm profits.
+Therefore they should not be considered weeds, but rather natural components of farm ecosystems.
+However, large dock populations have clearly been shown to be detrimental, so they do need to be managed, but not exterminated.

-Beyond farm profitability, docks are hosts for a wide range of other species, particularly insects, so in their native ranges, and potentially even where they are exotics, they contribute to biodiversity and ecosystem functions.
-For example, docks are a dominant food source for the green dock beetle (Gastrophysa viridula) (Figure 1) and the seed is important to a range of seed feeders including invertebrates such as beetles.
-The importance and benefits of weeds is being increasingly recognised (e.g., Gerowitt et al., 2003; Marshall et al., 2003; Blaix et al., 2018; Storkey & Neve, 2018) and, so at an ecological level elimination of docks from farms is also undesirable.
+Beyond farm profitability, dock is a host for a wide range of other species in its native ranges, particularly insects.
+Even where they are exotics, they potentially contribute to biodiversity and ecosystem functions.
+For example, docks are a dominant food source for the green dock beetle (Gastrophysa viridula, Figure 1) and the seed is important to a range of seed-feeders including invertebrates such as beetles.
+The importance and benefits of weeds is being increasingly recognised (e.g., Gerowitt et al., 2003; Marshall et al., 2003; Blaix et al., 2018; Storkey & Neve, 2018) and so at an ecological level, elimination of docks from farmland is undesirable.

-The aim of dock, and other weed, management in modern farming should therefore be to manage weeds to economic thresholds, rather than aiming for their complete eradication.
+The aim of managing dock and other weeds in modern farming should therefore be to maintain weeds below economically harmful thresholds, rather than aiming for their complete eradication.